sborodach/capstone_2/README.md

 Further Steps:
     - Feature engineering to improve LR model

+### Thank you
+to my instructors Juliana Duncan, Dan Rupp, and Kiara Hearn for their instruction in the Galvanize Data Science Immersive.
+Thank you additionally to Hailin Du, Alice Tsai, and Noah Shreve for their comments and insight throughout teh formation of this project.

 Notes & Lessons Learned:
     - Decision Tree Classifier consistently performed more poorly than the Random Forest and Gradient Boosting models.
     - Kmeans highlighted a single outlier regardless of the number of a clusters.
 It turned out to be a document of symbols or encoded text, which I removed from the corpus.
+Further, k-means clustering resulted in identifying a single outlier that appeared consistently in its own cluster, regardless of the number of clusters.
+Upon inspection, this document consisted of random symbols and was thus discarded.
+This is actually a pleasing discovery as the total number of speeches according to the dataset documentation was 7001 and when reading in the various CSV's there were 7002.
+Thus we then had the correct amount of documents.